CarlieHamilton/Carlie-Portfolio/README.md

 ### Design process

+- Brainstorm
+- Moodboard
+- Wireframes
+- Considered a Logo
+- Built the html according the the wireframes
+- Added SCSS to style.
+Experimented with different animations to try and make the website unique.
+- Tested and deployed as it was built.
+At the end, also tested on additional browsers.
+- Also asked for feedback at various stages from a variety of sources.
+- Tested for accessability.
+- Testing of links and final deployment (for now).

+### Initial Ideas

 My initial ideas for the website were:

 - One column design - desktop mode possibly having a sidebar navigation